Etc. Exchange Transformation Communication

 In Etc. we intend to find space for all of the above-mentioned areas of study, and for the transformative possibilities that may arise from communication and exchange between them.
 Furthermore, we will consider exchange, transformation and communication not only as objects of study within English Studies but also as characterising the structure, roles and processes of English Studies itself as an international academic field, especially in relation to the meeting between national and institutional traditions and experiences – sometimes similar, sometimes very different – that a forum such as this conference permits.

-Plenary speakers will include Michael Eaton, MBE (playwright and scriptwriter) and Prof. Alastair Pennycook (Distinguished Professor of Language, Society and Education, University of Technology, Sydney).
-Further speakers to be announced.
+Plenary/keynote speakers: Michael Eaton, MBE (playwright and scriptwriter), Prof. Tina Lupton (Head of Dept. of English; Germanic and Romance Studies, University of Copenhagen) and Prof. Alastair Pennycook (Distinguished Professor of Language, Society and Education, University of Technology, Sydney).

 Possible focus areas include: